cdnjs/api-server/README.md

 Alongside the normal error catching that Sentry provides in Node.js & Express, we also fire out custom error events for certain issues:

-- `Failed to load SRI data` is fired if a JSON SRI file cannot be read/parsed
 - `Missing SRI entry` is fired if there is no SRI hash for a file
 - `Bad entry in Algolia data` is fired if an entry in Algolia is falsey, or if its name is falsey
 - `Bad entry in packages data` is fired if a package is falsey, or if its `name`/`version` is falsey